-If response of a treatment (treatment effect) is affected by the treatment(s) applied in neighboring units then such neighbor effects become major source of bias, in estimating the treatment effects.
-This bias can be minimized with the use of neighbor balanced designs, see Azais (1987), Azais et al. (1993), Kunert (2000) and Tomar et al. (2005).
+If response of a treatment (treatment effect) is a 20 cted by the treatment(s) applied in neighboring units then such neighbor effects become major source of bias, in estimating the treatment effects.
+This bias can be minimized with the use of neighbor balanced designs, see Azais (1987), Azais et al. (1993), Kunert (2000) and Tomer et al. (2005).